timzifer/quarc/README.md

 ### Splitting configuration files

 Use the `modules` directive to include additional YAML documents from the main configuration.
 Paths are resolved relative to the parent file, and may reference either files or directories.
 When a directory is supplied (for example `config.d`), every `.yaml` / `.yml` file is merged in lexical order, allowing you to organise large installations across multiple files without manual concatenation.
+Files that end in `.values.yaml` / `.values.yml` are skipped automatically – they are only loaded when explicitly referenced from the `values` section.

+Values bundles referenced from `values:` **must** use the `.values.yaml` or `.values.yml` suffix so the loader can distinguish them from ordinary modules.
+Inline mappings remain supported for small pieces of data.

+### Schema validation

+Machine-readable JSON Schemas are available under [`config/config.schema.json`](config/config.schema.json) and [`config/values.schema.json`](config/values.schema.json).
+They can be used with editors or CI tooling to validate configuration fragments and value bundles.
+The configuration schema focuses on structural validation while keeping `additionalProperties` enabled so custom metadata blocks remain possible.

 ### Embedded Modbus server